luluzhou1/alinush.github.io/_includes/refs.md

 [^AHIV17]: **Ligero: Lightweight Sublinear Arguments Without a Trusted Setup**, by Scott Ames and Carmit Hazay and Yuval Ishai and Muthuramakrishnan Venkitasubramaniam, *in Proceedings of the 2017 {ACM} {SIGSAC} Conference on Computer and Communications Security*, 2017, [[URL]](https://doi.org/10.1145%2F3133956.3134104)

+[^AHO12]: **Group to Group Commitments Do Not Shrink**, by Abe, Masayuki and Haralambiev, Kristiyan and Ohkubo, Miyako, *in Advances in Cryptology -- EUROCRYPT 2012*, 2012

 [^AHS20]: **A Survey of ECDSA Threshold Signing**, by Jean-Philippe Aumasson and Adrian Hamelink and Omer Shlomovits, *in Cryptology ePrint Archive, Report 2020/1390*, 2020, [[URL]](https://eprint.iacr.org/2020/1390)

+[^AJJM20e]: **Multi-key Fully-Homomorphic Encryption in the Plain Model**, by Prabhanjan Ananth and Abhishek Jain and ZhengZhong Jin and Giulio Malavolta, *in Cryptology ePrint Archive, Paper 2020/180*, 2020, [[URL]](https://eprint.iacr.org/2020/180)

 [^AJMplus22e]: **Bingo:  Adaptively Secure Packed Asynchronous Verifiable Secret Sharing and Asynchronous Distributed Key Generation**, by Ittai Abraham and Philipp Jovanovic and Mary Maller and Sarah Meiklejohn and Gilad Stern, *in Cryptology ePrint Archive, Paper 2022/1759*, 2022, [[URL]](https://eprint.iacr.org/2022/1759)

 [^AJOR18]: **Improved (Almost) Tightly-Secure Simulation-Sound QA-NIZK with Applications**, by Abe, Masayuki and Jutla, Charanjit S. and Ohkubo, Miyako and Roy, Arnab, *in Advances in Cryptology -- ASIACRYPT 2018*, 2018

+[^AKOT15e]: **Fully Structure-Preserving Signatures and Shrinking Commitments**, by Masayuki Abe and Markulf Kohlweiss and Miyako Ohkubo and Mehdi Tibouchi, *in Cryptology ePrint Archive, Paper 2015/076*, 2015, [[URL]](https://eprint.iacr.org/2015/076)

 [^AKPW13e]: **Learning with Rounding, Revisited: New Reduction, Properties and Applications**, by Joel Alwen and Stephan Krenn and Krzysztof Pietrzak and Daniel Wichs, *in Cryptology ePrint Archive, Paper 2013/098*, 2013, [[URL]](https://eprint.iacr.org/2013/098)

 [^AM08e]: **Breaking RSA Generically is Equivalent to Factoring**, by Divesh Aggarwal and Ueli Maurer, *in Cryptology ePrint Archive, Report 2008/260*, 2008, [[URL]](https://eprint.iacr.org/2008/260)

 [^AMMR18]: **DiSE: Distributed Symmetric-key Encryption**, by Shashank Agrawal and Payman Mohassel and Pratyay Mukherjee and Peter Rindal, *in Cryptology ePrint Archive, Report 2018/727*, 2018, [[URL]](https://eprint.iacr.org/2018/727)

+[^AMP20e]: **Multiparty Noninteractive Key Exchange from Ring Key-Homomorphic Weak {PRFs**, by Navid Alamati and Hart Montgomery and Sikhar Patranabis, *in Cryptology ePrint Archive, Paper 2020/606*, 2020, [[URL]](https://eprint.iacr.org/2020/606)

 [^AMS19]: **Asymptotically Optimal Validated Asynchronous Byzantine Agreement**, by Ittai Abraham and Dahlia Malkhi and Alexander Spiegelman, *in Proceedings of the 2019 {ACM} Symposium on Principles of Distributed Computing*, 2019, [[URL]](https://doi.org/10.1145%2F3293611.3331612)